 For those of you who may not be familiar with the story, Bletchley Park was once the top-secret home of the World War Two Codebreakers, who are widely acknowledged as being one of the key reasons why the Allies managed to defeat the Axis nations.

-Devising methods that allowed the Allied forces to decipher the military codes and cyphers that secured the German and Japanese lines of communication, produced vital intelligence to support the Allied military operations on the land, sea and in the air.
+Devising methods that allowed the Allied forces to decipher the military codes and cyphers that secured the German and Japanese lines of communication, produced vital intelligence to support the Allied military operations on the land, sea, and in air.

 Bletchley Park is also heralded as the birthplace of the information age with the introduction of the codebreaking processes enabled by machines such as the Turing/Welchman Bombe and the world’s first electronic computer, Colossus.

 Enid Mary Wenban was one of those Bletchley Park heroes and as she celebrates her 100th birthday, still recalls what it was like to be a 23-year-old enlisted by the government to break German codes.

 “I’ll never forget those days and it was incredible to finally hear the war was over when, whilst at my listening station in the spring of 1945, I intercepted a message of surrender from a U-boat in plain, unencrypted German!

 “It was a huge relief and a feeling of enormous pride to know that we had helped to defeat Hitler.”

 Today she is turning her hand to new technology, using Amazon’s Echo Show to communicate with her relatives.